lvguowei/lvguowei-website/content/post/core-async-factory.md

 date = 2019-12-01T22:48:10+02:00
 +++

-After learned the `core.async` library in Clojure, I was craving for an real-world example.
+After learned the `core.async` library in Clojure, I was craving for a real-world example.
 Now I found one from [purelyfunctional.tv](https://purelyfunctional.tv/courses/clojure-core-async/).

 The original code can be found [here](https://github.com/ericnormand/lispcast-clojure-core-async).